ucla-data-science-center/intro-r-tidyv/_episodes/10-tidycensus.md

 ~~~
 {: .error}

-Yep, that is right, although still remarkable to me.
-Utah is largely an extremely rural state, with lots of people here in Salt Lake City where I live and then in the corridor to the north and south.
+* Utah is largely an extremely rural state, with lots of people  in Salt Lake City and then in the corridor to the north and south.

-There is so much other information available from the Census.
+* There is so much other information available from the Census.
 For example, what if I want to look at the median home value in Salt Lake County, at the census tract level?

 ~~~